The near-critical planar FK-Ising model: Monotone coupling and near-critical behavior

 Furthermore, as $t \to \infty$, $Z^\free_t$ weakly converges to an invariant measure $\mu$ on $X$.

 If, in the limiting procedure, one uses {\bf wired} boundary conditions instead, one obtains at the limit a Markov process $(Z^{\wired}_t)_{t\geq 0}$.
-The processes $Z^\wired_t$ and $Z^\free_t$ might possibly have different transition kernels but they both have the same $\mu$ as the {\bf unique} invariant measure. \end{proposition}
+The processes $Z^\wired_t$ and $Z^\free_t$ might possibly have different transition kernels but they both have the same $\mu$ as the {\bf unique} invariant measure.
+For $Z\sim\mu$, the projections $\omega_p(Z)$ given by~(\ref{e.proj}) have the law of $\mathrm{FK}(p,q)$, $p\in[0,1]$. \end{proposition}

-The underlying dynamics here is {\bf non-Fellerian}, and the limiting Markov process in the above theorem is derived from the monotonicity properties inherent to the dynamics.
-In particular, the relationship between this Markov process and its formal generator (we will not write it down explicitly here) would need to be investigated.
-This seems to be a non-trivial task for the present dynamics.
-Therefore, we will not assume any explicit {\bf transition rule} for the infinite-volume dynamics $Z^\free_t$ (or $Z^\wired_t$) and will restrict ourselves to the ``compact case''.